isomerpages/moe-tampinessec/_our-co-curriculum/Direct School Admission (DSA).md

 </td>
 <td rowspan="1" colspan="1">
 <p>Candidates should meet at least one of the following criteria:
-<br>1.For boys: Prior experience as a member of Football CCA or equivalent
+<br>1.
+For boys: Prior experience as a member of Football CCA or equivalent
 (e.g. external football training programme)&nbsp;</p>
 <p>For girls: Prior experience as a member of a sports CCA or equivalent
-(e.g. external football training programme)&nbsp; OR</p>
+(e.g. external football training programme) OR</p>
 <p>
 <br>2.
 Past participation in football competitions/events.</p>
 <p></p>